Browser does not support script.

 Compulsory module

 On this module you will build on the practical Japanese language skills developed in your first year.
-You will develop these skills through studying different aspects of Japanese society and culture through reading and listening activities.
-You will learn to express yourself in both spoken and written Japanese, and understand an increasing number of kanji.
-Through this module, you will not only improve your language skills, but also learn about Japanese culture and society.
+You will further develop these skills by studying different aspects of Japanese society and culture through reading and listening activities.
+You will learn to express yourself in both spoken and written Japanese and understand an increasing number of kanji.
+Through this module, you will not only improve your language skills but also learn about Japanese culture and society.

 Credits: 20